ZeitOnline/briefkasten/deployment/README.rst

 note the IP_ADDR received, give root user a password::

     passwd

+..note: Alternatively, at this point it could be a good idea to replace the DHCP configuration with a permanent, static IP address.

 Now we can let the deployment scripts take over.
 You need a full checkout of the briefkasten repository, i.e.::